calebchiajg/Learning_Project---SQL_Project_Data_Job_Analysis/README.md

     salary_year_avg DESC
 ```
 Data Insights from ChatGPT:

--**High Demand for SQL:** SQL is the most frequently required skill across top-paying data analyst roles.
+- **High Demand for SQL:** SQL is the most frequently required skill across top-paying data analyst roles.
 It appears consistently across various job titles, indicating its critical importance in the data analytics field.
--**Diverse Skill Requirements:** In addition to SQL, other programming languages like Python, R, and tools such as Tableau, Excel, and Power BI are also frequently mentioned.
+- **Diverse Skill Requirements:** In addition to SQL, other programming languages like Python, R, and tools such as Tableau, Excel, and Power BI are also frequently mentioned.
 This suggests that successful candidates need a broad skill set encompassing both programming and data visualization tools.
--**Cloud and Big Data Skills are Valued:** Skills related to cloud platforms (Azure, AWS) and big data processing (Databricks, Hadoop) are increasingly sought after, particularly in higher-paying roles.
+- **Cloud and Big Data Skills are Valued:** Skills related to cloud platforms (Azure, AWS) and big data processing (Databricks, Hadoop) are increasingly sought after, particularly in higher-paying roles.
 This reflects the industry's shift toward cloud computing and big data analytics.